sopra-fs22-group-26/client/README.md

 # Scrumble(:bee:)
 ## Introduction
 The idea of our project ScrumbleBee is to create an online task management system which encourages its users to complete their tasks by including gamification elements.
 In addition to the basic capabilities, like assigning users, due dates and comments to tasks, the members of ScrumbleBee can award points to each other for having successfully completed tasks - which peaks in a fiercely battle for the number one spot on the scoreboard!
 .
 As this platform could also be used in a Scrum environment, we include an	 “Estimate Poll” widget, where the members can estimate the time needed to complete a task in real-time.
-By considering information from external sources like travel time to a location or dates of public holidays, time collisions should belong to the past, and a calendar export function allows the product to be integrated in your daily workflow.
+By considering information from external sources like google maps for location or dates of public holidays, time collisions should belong to the past, and a calendar export function allows the product to be integrated in your daily workflow.

 ## Technologies